Agana race riot: First confrontation

-On December 24, a group of nine African American marines from the 25th Depot Company had been given 24-hour holiday passes (for exemplary service) to go into Agana, Guam.
+On December 24, a group of nine African American Marines from the 25th Depot Company had been given 24-hour holiday passes (for exemplary service) to go into Agana, Guam.
 While they were in the city, white Marines opened fire on the men when they saw them talking to Chamoru women.
-The black Marines escaped and eight returned safely to their depot, but one was missing.
-In response, 40 black enlisted men loaded into two trucks and drove back to Agana to find the missing man.
-At the same time, an African American marine—who remained at the base—called the military police, warning them that the black Marines were on their way.
+The black Marines escaped, and eight returned safely to their depot, but one was missing.
+In response, 40 black Marines loaded into two trucks and drove back to Agana to find the missing man.
+At the same time, an African American Marine—who remained at the base—called the military police (MP), warning them that the black Marines were on their way.
 The MPs proceeded to erect barricades across all the roads leading into Agana.

 When the trucks arrived at a roadblock, a standoff began.
 Eventually, tensions were calmed after a military police officer informed the black Marines that the missing man was found safe and returned to the 25th's camp.
 Satisfied, they turned their trucks around and returned to base.
-Around midnight on Christmas morning, a truck filled with armed European American marines drove into the segregated African American camp, and claimed that one of their Marines had been hit with a piece of coral thrown by someone from that camp.
-The standoff ended after the depot's commanding officer ordered the European American marines to leave.
+Around midnight on Christmas morning, a truck filled with armed white Marines drove into the segregated African American camp and claimed that one of their Marines had been hit with a piece of coral thrown by someone from that camp.
+The standoff ended after the depot's commanding officer ordered the white Marines to leave.

 Escalation

-Racial tensions continued on Christmas Day when an African-American enlisted man walking back to camp from Agana was shot dead by two drunk white Marines.
-Within hours, another black enlisted man was shot and killed by another drunken white enlisted man in Agana.
+Racial tensions continued on Christmas Day when an African-American Marine walking back to camp from Agana was shot dead by two drunk white Marines.
+Within hours, another black Marine was shot and killed by another drunken white Marine in Agana.
 Reports of the shootings reached the African-American company.
-After midnight on the early morning of 26 December, a jeep with white service members opened fire on the African-American depot.
+After midnight on the early morning of December 26, a jeep with white Marines opened fire on the African American depot.
 Camp guards returned fire, injuring a white MP officer.
-The whites in the jeep took cover and fled toward Agana, chased by a group of armed black marines.
+The white Marines in the jeep took cover and fled toward Agana, chased by a group of armed black Marines.

 The black Marines were stopped by white MPs at a roadblock outside Agana.
 They were arrested and charged with unlawful assembly, rioting, theft of government property, and attempted murder.

 Aftermath

 Major General Henry Louis Larsen convened a court of inquiry to investigate the riot.
 Walter Francis White, executive director of the National Association for the Advancement of Colored People (NAACP), was in Guam and participated in fact-finding during the investigation.
-He learned of the pervasive discrimination and harassment directed against the Black troops and testified to these incidents.
+He learned of the pervasive discrimination and harassment directed against the black Marines and testified to these incidents.

 Forty-three Marines were court-martialed, convicted and received prison terms of several years.
 Because of White's work, some white Marines were also charged and convicted for their part in the disturbances.
-The NAACP later successfully campaigned with the Department of the Navy and, ultimately, the White House, to have the black Marines' guilty verdicts overturned, and they were released from prison in 1946.
+The NAACP later successfully campaigned with the Department of the Navy and ultimately the White House to have the black Marines' guilty verdicts overturned, and they were released from prison in 1946.